QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 		%advance the turbine controller and store the controller signals in the array 'ctr_vars' QBLIB.advanceController_at_num(ctr_vars,0)

-		%passthe controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0) QBLIB.setControlVars_at_num(ctr_vars,0)
+		%pass the controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0) QBLIB.setControlVars_at_num(ctr_vars,0)

 		fprintf('Time: %3.2f	Windspeed: %2.2f    Torque: %1.4e	RPM: %2.2f	Pitch: %2.2f    AoA at 85%%: %2.2f\n',t,windspeed.Value(1),ctr_vars.Value(1),rpm,ctr_vars.Value(3),AoA);